gorociao/peprally-website/_my_collection/patriotact.markdown

 {: .large-top-margin }

 ## **FINAL SELECTS FROM THE GRAPHICS BIBLE**
+Our main end deliverable was a massive deck that laid out the overall graphics vision for the show: a roadmap for both Netflix and the eventual show staff.
+Here is a behind the scenes look at select pieces within that graphics bible.
+These were designed against a work-in-progress script, which became the pilot episode.
+The goal was to make the stage feel dimensional, dramatic and all encompassing.
+At the same time, the graphics had to be designed with flexibility in mind, to account for the weekly churn of the show’s schedule.
+One of the biggest biggest challenges was how to demonstrate taking advantage of the highly custom, four sided stage.
 <div class='embed-container no-bottom-margin'>
 <iframe src="https://player.vimeo.com/video/334021244" width="1250" height="553" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 </div>